 The performance testing procedures involve all concerned including plant operator, vendor and testing laboratories.
-The Regulator has to inspect the installation and collect information.
-The comments on this information are essential tool to qualify the installation for further performance testing commissioned.
+The industries shall submit details of the CEMS installed and operationalized as specified in CPCB's Compliance Reporting Protocol (CRP).

+Field-testing is a procedure for the determination of the calibration function and its variability and a test of the variability of the measured values of the CEMS compared with the data quality objectives specified.
 A calibration function is established from the results of a number of parallel measurements performed with a Standard Reference Method (SRM).
 The variability of the measured values obtained with the CEMS is then evaluated against the required criteria to satisfy the Data Quality Objective.